orsinium-labs/walnats/docs/recipes.md

 ## Routing events based on a value

-Often, you'll have actors that need to do something only for event with a specific value in some field.
+Often, you'll have actors that need to do something only for an event with a specific value in some field.
 For example, send email only for a parcel update only when it moves in a specific status or write audit logs only for non-admin users.
-The easiest solution is to simply check the condition at the beginning of the handler, but that means the actor will have to receive, decode, and check every event and actually do something useful only to a small portion of them.
+The easiest solution is to simply check the condition at the beginning of the handler, but that means the actor will have to receive, decode, and check every event and do something useful only to a small portion of them.

 A better solution (in some situations) might be to provide separate events for each possible value of the field.
 Assuming that there is a small and well-known set of possible values.